Difficulty

 • Houghton may have less resistance to powdery mildew than most hybrid varieties.

-The leaves turn purple in the fall, and they often have a red or burgundy outline.
+The leaves turn purple in the fall (in my northern Dfb climate), and they often have a red or burgundy outline.

 Jeanne